cozy-labs/cozy-desktop/README.md

     cozy-desktop -h

-### Hack

-### Synchronization engine

-To hack the synchronization backend, you can just edit the files under the `backend` directory.
-The CLI bin located at the root of the folder, it's the `cli.coffee` file.

-### Graphical User interface
+## GUI running

 The Graphical User Interface requires Node Webkit to be launched.
-Normally it is installed with your dev dependencies.
-So you can run the GUI via the following commmand:
+It should be installed with your dev dependencies.
+You can install it with the following
+commmands:

     cd cozy-desktop
+    npm install

+For an obscure reason, `leveldown` module needs to be recompiled on your platform with `node-gyp` in order to run on node webkit.

+    sudo npm install -g nw-gyp
+    node_modules/.bin/gulp leveldown

+One done, you can launch nodewebkit in the current directory

     node_modules/nodewebkit/bin/nodewebkit .

-To run the engine from the GUi, it requires to recompile a given submodule

-    npm install nw-gyp -g
-    gulp leveldown

-If you want to build the GUI package, type:

-    gulp build-gui-package

-To make a package for your platform, choose either:

-    gulp make-deb-32
-    gulp make-deb-64
-    gulp make-rpm-32
-    gulp make-rpm-64
-    gulp make-osx-app
+**Note:** On Ubuntu 13.04+, Fedora 18+, ArchLinux and Gentoo, you will run into a `libudev.so.0` issue.
+See https://github.com/rogerwang/node-webkit/wiki/The-solution-of-lacking-libudev.so.0 for more information.

 **Note:** On Debian Wheezy (7.x) you will have to install libc6 from the `testing` repository.
 Be careful, it may break other services.